CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/06-persisting-domain-specific-data.md

 <br>

 ### app.py
-The controllers above need the application configuration in order to connect to the database.
+The controllers above needs the application configuration in order to connect to the database.
 Pass that configuration to the controllers in `app.py` as shown below.

 ```python
 .